 The potential threat is only underscored by climate change, which is making extreme weather more frequent and severe.
 Warmer air holds more water, and more potential for destruction, scientists have long warned.
 This hurricane season is expected to be another record year.
 And a study last year found that the most powerful storms are increasingly forming within striking distance of states in the Southeast and Caribbean islands like St. Croix.

 It’s an issue Limetree doesn’t appear to be addressing.
 The company has no plan to measure or mitigate its greenhouse gas emissions and makes no mention of its role in contributing to global warming in any of the documents it filed with regulators.

-In March, the EPA announced that it was investigating the February flaring incident that contaminated Sonia Rivera’s garden.
+In March, the EPA announced that it was investigating the February flaring incident that contaminated Sonya Rivera’s garden.
 Besides making its way onto 134 roofs and 208 cars, oil was also found in 63 cisterns, Robert Weldzius, Limetree’s senior vice president of operations, wrote in a letter to federal regulators.

 Ever since the refinery contaminated St. Croix’s groundwater, cisterns have become a necessity on the island—catching rain to provide water for residents to drink, wash with or, as in Rivera’s case, irrigate their vegetable gardens.

 As a consolation, besides offering to clean their cisterns, Limetree provided packages of bottled water to those affected.
 Rivera remembers the anger she felt when workers showed up at her door with a case for her.